This Thanksgiving turkey recipe is sure to please the entire family this holiday season!

-Well I did it.
+Well, I did it.
 I have put it off for years, but this year I finally got it done.
-A blog post for my family’s clean eating Thanksgiving turkey recipe.
+A recipe for my family’s Thanksgiving turkey.

 LET’S GET STARTED!

 Cooking a turkey is no harder than baking a whole chicken.
 You are just dealing with a bigger bird.
 Here I will share with you how I do it, step by step, to get a moist, delicious turkey every time.
 And I promise it’s not as hard as you may think!

 If you are new to cooking a whole turkey, you may want to pick up a small one and practice early, particularly if you will be hosting.
 But outside of that, just follow the steps.

 How Big Of A Turkey Do You Need?